NotCheery/Sustainability-Website/README.md

 - Survey Form Button opens up a new tab assessing user response and feedback.

 # Future Updates/Goals
-- Intended to validate email in textbox.
+- Intend to validate email in textbox.
 - Make the Learn more button functional.
 - Apply flexbox so that sizing is adjusted for different screens.
 - Add a Video Walkthrough of the website.